flosbell/pml-assignment/README.md

 # Practical Machine learning - Assignment for peer review
-Please see the file assignmet-wirteup.md.
+Please see the file pml-assignmet.rmd